Sparksaak/NewsWise/README.md

 How It Works
 ------------

-NewsWise employs a multi-faceted approach to determine article authenticity:
+News Wise employs a multi-faceted approach to determine article authenticity:

 1.  **Source Analysis:** Evaluates the reputation and historical accuracy of the news source.